+44(0)1628 820 515

 We will not supply your details to any company outside myHRdept for marketing purposes.
 Currently only we will contact you for marketing purposes.
 If in the future we ask a third party approved by us to contact you we will ensure that we have a GDPR agreement with that third party regarding the use of any data we supply to them about you for the purposes of their contacting you.

-You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contact us.
+You can ask us to stop sending you marketing messages from our bulk emailing platform at any time by following the opt-out links on messages sent to you.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product/service purchase, warranty registration, product/service experience or other transactions.